slcs-jsc/t8_compress/README.md

 ## Features

-- Software package to learn how to apply the adaptive mesh library `t8code` for compression of 2-D or 3-D data fields.
+- Software package to learn how to apply the adaptive mesh library `t8code` for compression of 2-D or 3-D meteorological data fields.

 ## Installation